Undergraduate Programme (BA)

 The undergraduate programme in General Linguistics permits students to combine in a single field a variety of Arts and Social Science subjects and to develop their analytic skills in depth.
 Students are encouraged to explore with members of staff the many relationships of linguistics with other fields in order to discover the programme that best suits their individual goals and interests.

 In the Department of Linguistics, students can investigate a variety of different languages and through such investigations, come to a better understanding of the shared structure and broad variation of the world’s languages.
-The BA programme provides a firm foundation so that those students who wish to do so can go on to pursue advanced studies in linguistics or go into a professional career in areas as diverse as teaching, marketing and public relations, journalism, publishing, international affairs and so forth.
+The BA programme provides a firm foundation so that those students who wish to do so can go on to pursue advanced studies in linguistics or go into a professional career in areas as diverse as teaching, marketing and public relations, journalism, publishing, international affairs, Natural Language Processing (NLP) and so forth.

 Major in General Linguistics: